Chung Ching

-Zhang Linlin (張玲麟, born Xiangxiang, June 12, 1933), better known by the Hong Kong stage name Chung Ching (鍾情 (Zhōng Qíng)), was a popular leading lady of Hong Kong films in the 1950s.
-After completing 54 films from 1953 to 1967, staring as the leading role in many of them, she retired from film at the height of her career to become well known as a painter using both shui-mo and Western watercolor techniques.
+Zhang Linlin (張玲麟, born Xiangxiang, June 12, 1933), better known by the Hong Kong stage name Chung Ching (鍾情 (Zhōng Qíng)), is a popular leading lady of Hong Kong films in the 1950s.
+After completing 54 films from 1953 to 1967, starring as the leading role in many of them, she retired from film at the height of her career to become well known as a painter using both shui-mo and Western watercolor techniques.

-Early Life
+Early life

 Zhang Linlin was born on June 12, 1933 in Xiangxiang, Hunan Province, China.
 She was born into a family bearing the surname, Zhōng (鍾) on her mother's side, which inspired her stage name, Chung Ching.
-After the founding of the People's Republic of China in 1949, her family moved to British Hong Kong, where she grew up and later entered the film industry.
+After the founding of the People's Republic of China in 1949, her family fled to British Hong Kong, where she grew up and later entered the film industry.